Cranebrook: Transport

 Residents of Cranebrook can access Penrith by travelling south on The Northern Road or Castlereagh Road.
 The trip by car is about 10 minutes.
 Residents can also travel to Windsor and Richmond to the north, which are about 10–15 minutes by car.
 The distance to the Sydney CBD is 65 km and this is best travelled by either driving down The Northern Road to the M4 Motorway or taking a train from Penrith Railway Station.
 Cranebrook itself has no train station (the nearest station is Penrith); however, the area is serviced by buses which can take residents into Penrith.

 Schools

 The three public primary schools are Braddock Public School, Henry Fulton Public School and Samuel Terry Public School.
 The local public high school is Cranebrook High School.
 At one point Xavier College was based in Cranebrook, while construction of its permanent site in Llandilo was developed.

 The Catholic primary school is Corpus Christi, located in northern Cranebrook.
 A non-denominational Christian private school, St Paul's Grammar School, offers the IB Diploma Programme.

 Churches

-There are two churches in Cranebrook: Corpus Christi Catholic Church on Andromeda Drive and St Thomas's Anglican Church on Callisto Drive.
+There are three churches in Cranebrook: Corpus Christi Catholic Church on Andromeda Drive and St Thomas's Anglican Church on Callisto Drive and open door community of Christ on laycock street.